 You can start by asking your parents if they have friends looking for tutors.
 An alternative is to check with your previous teachers to see if they know any parents looking to hire tutors to help their kids improve their grades.
 Who knows which students need tutoring services better than teachers?

 America is more diverse than ever before.
-According to the United Nations, the U.S. has the highest number of international migrants – 49.8 million – living in the country.
+According to the Census Bureau, the U.S. has a record-high number of international migrants – 49.5 million – living in the country.

-Family and friends are always a good starting point to look for leads.
+Family and friends are always good starting points for looking for leads.
 After that, you may want to advertise your tutoring services on Craigslist or Care.com.

 How to Make Money as a Teenager Without a Job